DAIRY

 YOU NEVER OUTGROW YOUR NEED FOR REAL MILK

-1. REAL MILK IS ESSENTIAL FOR GOOD HEALTH.
 There are so many choices of “milk” in the stores today that you need to know how to select the right milk for you.
-There are plant-based milks such as soy, rice, oat and almond and there are animal-based milks from cows, goats and sheep.
-First of all, plant-based so-called “milk” is not really milk.
-An accurate name would be “plant-based almond drink”.
+Animal-based milks from cows, goats and sheep are milk.
+Any plant-based milk such as soy, rice, oat and almond are not real milk.
 Dictionaries define milk as a liquid secreted from the mammary glands of female mammals to nourish their young that is also a source of food for humans.
 In selecting food in today’s world we need to be aware of marketing science and knowledge-based science to make healthy choices.
-Let’s look at the ingredients in a plant-based milk such as almond milk and compare them to the ingredients listed in one percent organic cows milk:

 Almond milk has filtered water, almonds, calcium carbonate, tapioca maltodextrin, sea salt, potassium citrate, carrageenan, sunflower lecithin, natural flavor, vitamin A palmitate, vitamins D2 and d-alpha tocopherol (natural vitamin E).